Uncertainty Sampling Example

 ax.legend(loc='upper right');

-The “best” point is right at the boundary.
+The “best” point is near the boundary.
 Let’s generate a data value at this point and plot a new fitted GP:

 X_1d = jnp.concatenate([X_1d, next_x[None, :]], axis=0)